-The optical PSF of the telescope smears the images.
-This increases Width and Length of an image, thus changing its ellipticity.
-Therefore, the DISP method is affected and the $\theta^2$ distribution broadens.
+The optical point spread function (PSF) of the telescope smears out images.
+This increases Width and Length of any given image, thus changing its ellipticity.
+Therefore the DISP method will be affected and the $\theta^2$ distribution will become broader.
 Variation of the optical PSF will be reflected in the measured angular resolution.
 The optical PSF varies across the field of view of the parabolic reflector of MAGIC.
-Varying gravitational loading of the mirror during observations produces small deviations of the optical PSF that are corrected by the active mirror control system of MAGIC.
-The largest observed variations of the PSF of MAGIC are in the range of 20%.
+Also, varying gravitational loads of the mirror dish during observations produce small deviations of the optical PSF, which are corrected by active mirror control system of MAGIC.
+The largest observed variations of the PSF of MAGIC are in the range of 20 %.
+In fig. 3 we show the result of a study of the influence of optical PSF on the shape of the $\theta^2$ distribution.
+An increase of the optical PSF by e.g. 20% is equivalent to ≤ 2% admixture of an extended source with a characteristic extension radius of 0.2°.
+We conclude that this effect is negligible for our study.